BrockDSL/Data-Viz-Contest/README.md

  2. Insight: How innovative are the discoveries you made in the data?
  3. Aesthetics: Does it look good?

 Submissions can be any type of data visualization you want!
 Digital submissions can be sent to [DSL@Brocku.ca](mailto:dsl@brocku.ca) with "Data Visualization Contest Entry" as the subject line.
-If your file is too large to send via e-mail or has special requirements, please contact [DSL@Brocku.ca](mailto:dsl@brocku.ca) and we will work out an apropriate submission method for you.
+If your file is too large to send via e-mail or has special requirements, please contact [DSL@Brocku.ca](mailto:dsl@brocku.ca) and we will work out an appropriate submission method for you.

 This contest is only open to brock students.
-Only submissions recieved from a brock email (@brocku.ca) will be considered for judging.
+Only submissions received from a brock email (@brocku.ca) will be considered for judging.

 The chosen winner will get a $25 Amazon gift card and bragging rights for the year!